libris/lxlviewer/README.md

 ## Requirements

 * This application requires a JSON-LD API to connect to.
-For the time being, that is the flask-layer of [lxlviewer](libris/lxlviewer).
-  * The purpose of this application *at this point* is to replace the templating layer of the static parts of lxlviewer.
+See [lxlviewer](libris/librisxl).

 ## Build Setup